M720111120126/OleanderJS/README-English.md

 Similar to Python objects

-Use the `object.attribute=content` prefix to change attributes, and use the `object.method(content)` prefix to call methods.
+Use the `object.attribute=content` prefix to change attributes, use the `object.method(content)` prefix to call methods.

 ```OleanderJS
 Button = Button()